Distributional Evaluation of Generative Models via Relative Density Ratio: Introduction

+Comparing the generative model distribution and the real data distribution can be viewed as the classic two-sample problem from a statistical perspective.
 The classic two-sample comparison methods in statistics have mostly adopted a hypothesis testing perspective.
 The predominant approach involves computing a test statistic, which is usually a scalar distance metric, and based on that, computing the p-value under its (asymptotic) null distribution.
 Examples of univariate samples include the Kolmogorov–Smirnov test and the Anderson-Darling test \citep{razali2011power}.
 Modern nonparametric methods, such as Maximum Mean Discrepancy (MMD) and Energy Distance \citep{gretton2012kernel,szekely2013energy}, use prespecified kernel embeddings or Euclidean distances to provide a distance metric between two distributions.
 These methods aim to address the question of how far two distributions are apart through a single scalar metric.
 As such, they cannot reveal exactly how and where they differ.
 One is often satisfied with a simulation based $p$-value for these metrics attained through resampling.

 In general, we question the relevance of the hypothesis testing perspective on two-sample comparisons in the context of assessing modern generative models---{\em all models are wrong, and all generative models are definitely quite wrong} in applications that involve highly complex data generative mechanisms.
 There is no question that the null hypothesis, with sufficient data (often available in synthetic experiments), {\em will} be rejected.
 The more valuable question is how the generative model fails to capture the truth.
-As such, we believe the functional estimation perspective is more appropriate.
+As such, we believe the function estimation perspective is more appropriate.

 Which function should we estimate as a way to summarize two-sample discrepancies?
 A natural candidate is the {\em density ratio}, i.e., the ratio of the two sampling densities.
 Indeed, density ratio estimation (DRE) has been studied, and well-known approaches include kernel-based methods such as KLIEP \citep{sugiyama2007direct} and uLSIF \citep{kanamori2009least}.
 More recently, \cite{awaya2025two} introduced an approach that uses additive tree ensembles along with a new loss function to learn the DR and achieves generalized Bayesian uncertainty quantification.
 A fundamental assumption of the DRE approach is that the two distributions must have the same support; otherwise, the ratio is undefined in parts of the space.
 Such an assumption is easily violated in very high-dimensional, complex data generative settings.
 This issue can incur severe extrapolation errors, a form of overfitting, when highly flexible function approximators, such as neural-networks, are adopted for DRE.